bkmo/simple-sdboot-snapshots/README.md

    - creates signed Unified Kernel Images (UKIs) for BTRFS snapshots.
    - these UKIs are self-contained and work with Secure Boot when signed.
    - sd-boot menu is automatically populated with snapshot boot entries.
    - CPU Micrcode can be added to the init via config if not using mkinitcpio microcode hook.
+   - Options to set bootable snapshots RO or RW via config.
+(RW is default)

 requirements:
    - BTRFS with snapper (snapshots in /.snapshots/N/snapshot format)